Skip To Main Content

 Congratulations!
 Your personalized Doctor Discussion Guide is complete.

-Remember, your doctor is here to help you get the answers you’re looking for as you ask these questions and any additional ones you may have.
+Remember, your healthcare team is here to help you get the answers you’re looking for as you ask these questions and any additional ones you may have.

 If you don’t fully understand what your doctor is saying, ask for a little bit more explanation.
 You might also consider asking your doctor if you can record your conversation to have for reference later.